Main fundraiser photo

 All usages, naming, and other references to “Harvard,” its Schools,

-Divisions, Agents, or any and all related entities (on Earth, or elsewhere in the known the universe, or later/further exploration in perpetuity thereof) mentioned, depicted, or implied herein are in compliance of the “Policy on the Use of Harvard Names and Insignias” and are further protected by federal statute and abundant, well-documented and affirmed case law, including but not limited to: Fair Use Doctrine (1976), Nominative Fair Use Doctrine (1992) 17 U.S.C. § 107, UDRP § 4(c)(iii).
+Divisions, Agents, or any and all related entities (on Earth, or elsewhere in the known the universe, or later/further exploration in perpetuity thereof) mentioned, depicted, or implied herein are in compliance with the “Policy on the Use of Harvard Names and Insignias” and are further protected by federal statute and abundant, well-documented and affirmed case law, including but not limited to: Fair Use Doctrine (1976), Nominative Fair Use Doctrine (1992) 17 U.S.C. § 107, UDRP § 4(c)(iii).

 Please direct any questions, concerns, or valid take-down requests regarding infringement, or applicability of any and/or all of the above, to designated compliance agent via the contact link on this page.